fintelia/hash-bench/README.md

 # hash-bench

 A benchmark of the impact of insertion order and hash computation on Rust's standard library HashMap implementation.

-To gain access to some low level functionality on HashMap, these benchmarks actually use a [fork](https://github.com/fintelia/rahashmap/tree/no-reorder) of the standard library version, though performance should not be impacted.
+Note: To gain access to some low level functionality on HashMap, these benchmarks actually use a [fork](https://github.com/fintelia/rahashmap/tree/no-reorder) of the standard library version, though performance should not be impacted.

 ## Results
 Running on an Intel Core i5-6600K with 16GB of DDR4 RAM.

 ![Graph](/graph.png?raw=true)

-## Key Take Aways
+## Key Insights

 * Creating a HashMap from a sorted Vec is much faster than creating from an unsorted Vec.
 * Sorting the entries at runtime is too slow to be worth it (provided the create operation only happens once).